IndigoWizard/mega-port-environment/README.md

 - **Implementing features**
 - **Writing documentation**

-If no issue alrady exist regarding your contribution subject you may open an issue and get to work.
+If no issue alrady exists regarding your contribution subject you may open an issue and get to work.

+#### Credit
+Project by Ahmed I. Mokhtari.